angrybacon/doomsday-wiki/markdown/articles/2018/04/23/dueling-doomsdays.md

 cantrip or LED.
 I have a Thoughtseize but decide to play a land and hold the thoughtseize, since I have the mana to cast it and combo next turn if I can draw the cantrip.
-Mark plays a T1 Pithing Needle on LED and I inform him that it is infact a mana ability – feels bad man.
+Mark plays a T1 Pithing Needle on LED and I inform him that it is in fact a mana ability – feels bad man.
 (Editor's note: Mark knows better than this and I did slap him after because he's a pillock) I get the cantrip, Thoughtseize him, and see his only interaction was a Flusterstorm, which I take, then proceed to standard pile ToA kill him.